 Who We Are

-FOXY (Fostering Open eXpression among Youth) is a totally new way of talking with young women about sexual health, sexuality, and relationships.
+FOXY (Fostering Open eXpression among Youth) is a totally new way of talking with youth about sexual health, sexuality, and relationships.
 By putting the decision making back in their hands, no one is being told what to do, or what is right or wrong – everyone is being given the tools they need to make the best decisions for themselves.

 FOXY’s mission is to enhance the knowledge, health, and well-being of Northern and Indigenous youth